nicjo814/docker-plexmediaplayer/README.md

 # docker-plexmediaplayer
 Plex Media Player Docker Image

 *IMPORTANT* This is not working 100% yet with lots of crashes in the UI.
-When playback of a movie starts though it runs fine.
+If the screen goes black (but the app is still runnning, it's possible to reload the app by pressing CTRL+SHIFT+R. When playback of a movie starts though it runs fine.

 ## Prerequisites
 * X server installed on host OS (must be with a window manger)